How to Enable and Configure the SCWS PHP Module in ServBay

 4

-After enabling the module, it's important to verify that it's loaded correctly.
-The most common method is to check the output of PHP's phpinfo()
+After enabling the module, it’s important to confirm it loaded successfully.
+The easiest way is to check PHP’s phpinfo()

 /Applications/ServBay/www

-, create a new subdirectory for testing, such asscws-test
+, create a new subdirectory for testing, e.g.,scws-test

 /Applications/ServBay/www/scws-test